GatorEducator/GatorMiner/README.md

 ## Web Interface

-TextMining is mainly developed on its web interface with [Streamlit](https://www.streamlit.io) in order to provide fast analysis and visualizations.
+TextMining is mainly developed on its web interface with [Streamlit](https://www.streamlit.io) in order to provide fast text analysis and visualizations.

 In order to run Streamlit, type and run the following command in your terminal.